oneoffcoder/books/sphinx/python-intro/source/exceptions.rst

 Divide by zero
 --------------

-In math, any (positive) number divided by zero results in infinity.
-In Python, if you attempt to divide a number by zero, an ``exception`` will be thrown.
-An exception is just a very specific signal indicating that something has gone wrong.
-The particular exception thrown when attempting to divide a number by zero will be a ``ZeroDivisionError`` type of exception.
-Once an exception is thrown, your code will crash altogether at that very point.
+In ordinary arithmetic, division by zero is undefined.
+In Python, attempting to divide a number by zero raises an exception.
+An exception is a specific signal indicating that something has gone wrong at runtime.
+The exception raised in this case is ``ZeroDivisionError``.
+If it is not caught, the program stops at that point.

 .. code-block:: python
    :linenos: